Rides & Events

 METROLINK

 March, 2012 – Metrolink is adding 13 new bicycle cars on selected trains!
 Bicycle cars are identified by a yellow “Bicycle Car” decal on the side of the train or bicycle train wrap.
-Train line and more information is on the OCTA Bikecars webpage.
+Train line and more information is on the OCTA Bikecars webpage, or from Metrolink.

 January, 2011 – OCBC attended the media event revealing the railroad’s new rolling stock.
 The Korean made “safety” cars bring needed new capacity to the commuter service and free up older units for refurbishing.
 We’re discussing modifications that would put 30 to 40 bicycles aboard the lower level of renovated cars while accommodating bicyclists on the top.
 Similar coaches are in service in the Bay Area already, and Metrolink managers are open to the idea, pending funding.